bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 cognitive effects.
 Beta and alpha waves would also feel smooth and sharp respectively.

-Brain pressure would be destructive to consciousness, but perceptual awareness ought to be more robust than cognitive function; the neural fibres that mediate complexity of experience.
+Brain pressure changes might be destructive to consciousness itself rather than just the brain.
+Perceptual awareness ought to be more robust than cognitive function; the neural fibres that mediate complexity of experience have no bearing on its physical existence.

-Hallucinogenics of different types would likely expose interference patterns with a perceptual texture that is the structure of the brain, rather than its neural network.
+Hallucinogenics of different types would likely have perceptual textures that are experiences of the structure of the brain's volume, rather than its neural network.

 Some types of anasthetics may inhibit consciousness physically, through effects on fluid dynamics, as should chemicals to do with feelings such as pleasure and pain.
-We would expect chemicals that cause stronger perceptual effects to
+We might expect that chemicals related to strong feelings to be similarly disruptive to liquids.

-The experiences of being human should feel fluid, rather than discrete firings of neurons.
-It should be possible to measure consciousness and unconsciousness vibrationally, and by applying vibrations in the right places, it ought to be possible to directly control subjective experience.
+The experiences of being human should feel fluid, rather than jitter, discrete firings of neurons.
+We would expect there to be no specific seat of consciousness if it were fluid.
+It should be possible to measure consciousness and unconsciousness vibrationally, and by applying vibrations in the right places, it ought to be possible to invoke wakefulness, and with enough control, even directly create complex subjective experiences

 # The structural experience of dimensionality

-Given that π can be explained in terms of collision[^!], it's reasonable to assume vibration is the cause of space.
+Given that π can be explained in terms of collision[^pool], it's reasonable to assume vibration is the cause of space.
 And it would make sense that directions are only separate quantities for the sake of convenience; unlike directions, one cannot rotate from 4 cats into 4 dogs.